digitalwavex/CFGManagerLib/README.md

  - Make
  - GTest (If you want to build tests)

-Go to the project root folder (where the CMakeLists.txt file is located) then write in terminal:
+Go to the project root folder (where the CMakeLists.txt file is located) then write in terminal (you can also open the folder in Visual Studio Code and build the project):

     mkdir build
     cd build